alexrenz/AdaPM/docs/experiments-sigmod22.md

 sampled 1 billion random row and column indices from zipf(1.1, 10M) (for rows) and zipf(1.1, 1M) (for columns) distributions (rejecting duplicate coordinates until reaching 1 billion unique cells).

+To generate values for the set of revealed cells, we randomly generated rank-1000 factors, drawing values from `Normal(0, 1/sqrt(sqrt(rank)))` (so that the entries in the product matrix have unit variance).
+We added `Normal(0, 0.1)` noise to the revealed cells.

+Finally, we randomly permuted columns and rows.

 # Launch commands